Are you interested to know more about setting up a data management function?

 The name of this article is the summary of my 10-year hands-on experience in data management.
-Implementation of data management frameworks in medium-sized companies and data lineage are the core of my professional experience.
+Implementation of data management frameworks and data lineage are the core of my professional experience.
 These topics might seem to be quite different, but my practical experience brought me to the conclusion that they are actually very much related to each other.
-In this article, I will try to explain how, and share my knowledge and techniques.
+In this article, I explain how and share my knowledge and techniques.
+We take a deep look at setting up a data management function.

 WHAT are data management and data lineage?